Weight loss is one of the most popular uses of the ketogenic diet these days.

 What to do:

-- Decrease carb intake (or protein).
+- Decrease carb intake.
 Look over what you’re eating daily and make sure you aren’t eating too many carbs.
-The same goes for protein.
-Even if carb count is low, too much protein can lead to gluconeogenesis where the body turns protein into carbs, which can kick you out of ketosis.
+Don’t worry about too much protein though — the belief that eating extra protein will kick you out of keto due to gluconeogenesis is only a myth.

 - Increase your fat intake.
 Make sure each meal and snack is heavy in fat.
 Increasing your proportion of fat can naturally reduce your carb and protein intake.